-If a report is found to be unsubstantiated, unfounded, false or malicious, the DSL will consider whether the pupil and/or the person who has made the allegation is in need of help, or may have been abused by someone else and this is a cry for help.
+If a report is found to be unsubstantiated, unfounded, false or malicious, the DSL will consider whether the child and/or the person who has made the allegation is in need of help or may have been abused by someone else and this is a cry for help.
 In such circumstances, a referral to children's services may be appropriate.
 If a report is shown to be deliberately invented or malicious, we will consider whether any disciplinary action is appropriate according to our behaviour policy.

-If a child who has experienced sexual violence or sexual harassment asks the school not to make a referral should be made to local authority children's social care, and as rape, assault by penetration or sexual assault are crimes, reports should be referred to the police.
+If a child who has experienced sexual violence or sexual harassment asks the school not to make a referral

+If the child does not give consent to share information, the DSL or a deputy will balance the victim's wishes against the DSL's or a deputy's duty to protect them and other children on a case-by-case basis.
+If a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to local authority children's social care, and as rape, assault by penetration or sexual assault are crimes, reports should be referred to the police.
 Although the age of criminal responsibility is ten, if the child accused is under ten, a referral to the police will still be made.
 The police will take a welfare, rather than a criminal justice approach, in these cases.